edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why sign `createdAt` and `CID` but not `nullified`?

 Whether a message should be nullified can be verified independently by the client, and may be updated on receipt of new information about the DID history.

-### Why not require the timestamper to publish blockchain updates?

-The design makes blockchain timestamps entirely voluntary.
-Timestampers do not need to write to the blockchain at all, except when they update their signing key.
-We could instead require that updates be P2P timestamped as a condition for validity.
-However this would prevent timestampers from processing updates if they are unable to write to the blockchain for any reason, including a congestion spike resulting in high costs.
-By making blockchain updates voluntary and letting anybody do them, we allow people to publish only what is needed balancing the cost of making the updates at a particular time and the scale of the risk they are trying to address.

 ### Why use DID:ETHR for timestamper rotation keys?